raspberrypilearning/comic-character/en/step_8.md

 Open `index.html`.

 **Click Run**
-+ Click the left (<) button on your hero image slider, the image should change.
++ Click the left (<) button on your hero image slider, the image should change
-+ Click the right (>) button on your hero image slider, the image should change.
++ Click the right (>) button on your hero image slider, the image should change

 --- collapse ---